JensD1/5-software-design/labs/lab3/README.md

     - `Controller.adjust(String sku, int newQty)` updates the DB.
     - In `Main`, obtain the Singleton DB, register listeners, and perform a few adjustments (one above and one below the threshold) to see events.

+### Deliverables
+- You'll have to provide **at least one Unit test and one Integration test**.
+- All code should be implemented.
+- _Bonus_: provide UML diagrams

 ## Where to Code